DunkleMango/StarboundModManager/README.md

 # StarboundModManager
-Allows to manage mods from the game Starbound easily! (works with Steam)
+Allows to manage mods from the game Starbound with ease! (works with Steam)

 The StarboundModManager enables the user to manage their mods from the game [Starbound](http://playstarbound.com/).